 For the most frequent travelers, nothing beats a NOMATIC pack.
 After traveling extensively over many years and trying countless bags, this 30L bag is the top pick for shorter trips.
 It safely stores your laptop and is TSA ready with its laptop sleeve.
 A few packing cubes and other essentials are easily organized because of the smartly designed extra pockets and expandable zipper.
 There are two easy access water-bottle pockets so you can also carry your travel mug without spills.
 It is anti-theft, has multiple carrying options, and is rugged but still stylish.
 Infrequent travelers don’t need something this sturdy and should consider another more affordable brand.
 The whole NOMATIC line is recommended for very frequent travelers.

 Our Kikkerland travel laundry bag is with me on almost every trip.
 We are a family of five and dirty laundry adds up fast.
-When the kids were young, got their clothes very dirty and then got them mixed in with the rest of the the laundry because we were on the road, it easily got out of control.
-Now that everyone manages their own laundry I’ve moved from using garbage bags to these fun and lightweight bags.
+Now everyone is older and manages their own laundry, so I use these fun and lightweight bags.
 (I clip the mini clothesline to one so we are always ready to go!)
-Just add your dirty clothes each day and you are all set on laundry day– whether at a machine, in the sink, or when you get home– you are ready to go!
+Just add your dirty clothes each day and you are all set on laundry day– whether at a machine, in the sink, or when you get home.

 A mini clothesline is a surprisingly useful piece of gear.
 We are big fans of packing light, but that means we have to do more laundry.
 Sometimes a visit to a laundromat can be an interesting local experience, but often we have other things we would rather do.
 String up this mini clothesline after you wash your clothes in the sink or washer.
 (Lots of international rentals have a washing machine but no dryer.)
 If you get in the habit of doing this after dinner once or twice a week while traveling, you can pack in a lot more adventure.
 Plus they come in handy after getting caught in heavy rain or after spending a day at the beach.